javaee/servlet-spec/README.md

 ## Servlet 3.1

-The executable implementation of JSF Servlet 3.1 is included in [GlassFish 4.x](https://javaee.github.io/glassfish/).
+The executable implementation of Servlet 3.1 is included in [GlassFish 4.x](https://javaee.github.io/glassfish/).

 The human readable specification may be downloaded from